 Catering to Dietary Needs

-For lifestyle dining options, or for requests from guests with food allergies or intolerances, there are a wide range of choices, from kosher to gluten and sugar free.
-Walt Disney World Resort and Disneyland Resort tracked more than half a million requests for special dietary needs and allergies.
+For lifestyle dining options, or for requests from guests with food allergies or intolerances, there are a wide range of choices.
+Walt Disney World Resort and Disneyland Resort tracked more than half a million annual requests for guests’ special dietary needs.

 In 2011, Walt Disney Parks and Resorts was honored by the Food Allergy and Anaphylaxis Network (FAAN) and received the FAAN Corporate Leadership Award for recognizing that “families with food allergies deserve to feel safe while on vacation.”

-With a call three days in advance, Walt Disney World full-service restaurants can accommodate special dietary needs such as allergies to gluten or wheat, shellfish, soy, lactose or milk, peanuts, tree nuts, fish or eggs.
+Many Walt Disney World restaurants can accommodate special dietary needs such as allergies to gluten or wheat, shellfish, soy, lactose or milk, peanuts, tree nuts, fish or eggs.
 For guests with multiple allergies or less common special dietary requests, guests can email email@example.com after booking a restaurant reservation.

-Lifestyle diets – sugar free, low fat, low sodium, vegetarian or vegan – are easily accommodated.
+Lifestyle diets – sugar free, low fat, low sodium, vegetarian or vegan – can also be accommodated.
 When guests call 407/WDW-DINE, they can make the request and then talk with their server or the manager when they arrive at the restaurants.

-Information for guests also is available online at http://disneyworld.disney.go.com/guest-services/special-dietary-requests/ or http://disneyland.disney.go.com/plan/guest-services/special-dietary-requests/.
+Information for guests also is available online at http://disneyworld.disney.go.com/guest-services/special-dietary-requests/.

 Kosher meals are available at most full-service restaurants and need to be ordered at least 24 hours in advance by calling 407/WDW-DINE.
-Meals are Glatt Kosher, prepared in Miami and flown to Walt Disney World Resort.
+Kosher emals are also available at a number of quick-service locations.